 If you have celiac disease and still eat gluten, you may be wondering what happens to your body, and what risks are associated with eating gluten despite your body’s rejection of the sticky protein.
 In this article, I’ll discuss what happens when someone with celiac disease continues to eat gluten.
 This post contains affiliate links.
 Please see my disclosures.

-Celiac disease is a common genetic disorder that affects 1 in 100 people worldwide.
-Celiac disease is an autoimmune disease.
-This means every time someone with celiac disease eats gluten, their immune system mistakenly attacks the healthy tissue surrounding the small intestine.
+Celiac disease is a common genetic autoimmune disorder that affects 1 in 100 people worldwide.
+Every time someone with celiac disease eats gluten, their immune system mistakenly attacks the healthy tissue surrounding the small intestine.
 This impairs the small intestine’s ability to properly absorb and distribute nutrients and leads to a slew of annoying and serious symptoms and risks.

 The only treatment option for celiac disease is for the patient to follow a strict gluten-free diet.